mvysny/vaadin8-restdataprovider-example/README.md

 Demonstrates the use of a full-blown REST DataProvider in a Vaadin 8 Grid.
 Please read more on how this exactly works at [Accessing NoSQL or REST data sources](http://www.vaadinonkotlin.eu/nosql_rest_datasources.html).
-To demo the REST capabilities, this project configures Grid to fetch the data over REST from the REST CRUD endpoints published by the project itself (fetches data from itself via `localhost:8080/rest/articles`); the REST CRUD server then uses vok-orm to fetch data from an in-memory H2 database.
+To demo the REST capabilities totally standalone, this project:

+* Configures Grid to fetch the data over REST from `localhost:8080/rest/articles`
+* Exposes the REST CRUD endpoints on `localhost:8080/rest/articles` and uses vok-orm to fetch data from an in-memory H2 database.

 Only requires a Servlet 3.0 container to run.
 Developed in Kotlin.
 Also demoes an auto-generated